typemill/docs/05-info/04-Markdown-Test.md

 ### Third Level Headline {.myclass}

-A third headline is more decent and lower prioritized than a second level headline.
+A third headline is prioritized lower than a second level headline.

 #### Fourth Level Headline

-A fourth level headline is more decent and lower prioritized than a third level headline.
+A fourth level headline prioritized lower than a third level headline.

 ##### Fifth Level Headline

-A fifth level headline is more decent and lower prioritized than a fourth level headline.
+A fifth level headline is prioritized lower than a fourth level headline.

 ##### Sixth Level Headline

-A sixth level headline is more decent and lower prioritized than a fifths level headline.
+A sixth level headline is prioritized lower than a fifths level headline.

-##Paragraph
+## Paragraph

 ````
-A paragraph is a simple text-block separated with a new line above and below.
+A paragraph is a simple text block separated with a new line above and below.
 ````

-A paragraph is a simple text-block separated with a new line above and below.
+A paragraph is a simple text block separated with a new line above and below.

 ## Soft Linebreak

 ````
-For a soft linebreak (eg. for dialoges in literature), add two spaces at the end of a line and use a simple return.
+For a soft linebreak (eg. for dialog in literature), add two spaces at the end of a line and press "Enter".
-She said: "Hello"
+She said: "Hello."
-He said: "again"
+He said: "Again."
 ````

-For a soft linebreak (eg. for dialoges in literature), add two spaces at the end of a line and use a simple return.
+For a soft linebreak (eg. for dialog in literature), add two spaces at the end of a line and press "Enter".

 She said: "Hello"
 He said: "again"